Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 - **Trial and Error**<br> Don’t be discouraged if your first attempts don’t go as planned.
 It’s common to break bits, misalign materials, or get unexpected results.
 Mistakes are part of the learning process.
 - **Material Wastage**<br> You will likely waste some material during the learning phase, whether from incorrect settings or accidents.
 Plan for some losses as you refine your skills.

-We all need to laugh at ourselves every now and again, so here are a video about beginner mistakes and some shorts to giggle with.
-These are those icebergs we were talking about earlier.
+We all need to laugh at ourselves every now and again, so here is a video about beginner mistakes and some shorts to giggle with.
+These are those icebergs we are hoping to avoid ourselves.
+Isn't it nice when people share their mistakes so we can all learn from them?

 [su_table responsive="yes"]